ArafathC/mean_copy/instructions/branch2.md

 ![](http://i64.tinypic.com/21djrit.jpg)

 The `data` property is an array that would normally contain the todo items that exist in the database.
 As you can see, we currently do not have any todo items in the database.

+Don't forget to stop running your code before moving on the following steps.

 ### Add items to the database
 Let's write a function that adds an item to the database.
 This will live as a method on the `$scope` object.
 Adding the method to the `$scope` object will allow us the ability to call it from within the HTML.